menu

 People

-The Petoskey-Otsego neighborhood stands out for having an average per capita income lower than 99.6% of the neighborhoods in the United States.
+One of the unique characteristics of the Petoskey-Otsego neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.6% of the neighborhoods in America.
 In a nation where 1 out of every 4 children lives in poverty, the Petoskey-Otsego neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

 In addition, one of the most interesting things about the Petoskey-Otsego neighborhood is that it has a greater concentration of residents who live alone than most all neighborhoods in America.
 With 55.2% of the households here made up of people living alone, NeighborhoodScout's research reveals that this is a larger proportion of people living alone than in 97.7% of the neighborhoods in America.